 At the beginning of our experiment, subjects are sorted into player roles (row or column), which they maintain throughout.
 Subjects state beliefs and take actions for games that appear in random order.
-These include the X-games for six different values of X. At no point do subjects receive feedback, and each game appears several times so that we may observe multiple elicitations per subject.
+These include the X-games for six different values of X. At no point do subjects receive feedback.
+Importantly, each game appears several times so that we may observe multiple elicitations per subject.

-In testing the axioms, we find that comparative statics (responsiveness and belief-responsiveness) hold, but restrictions on levels (monotonicity and unbiasedness) do not.
-For the axioms that are rejected, our findings differ across player roles.
+In testing the axioms, we find that axioms on comparative statics hold, but those on levels do not.
+Interestingly, for the axioms that are rejected, our findings differ across player roles.